cheerzhang/dutch_voc_study/README.md

 ## Source of Vocabulary
 All vocabulary words are sourced from daily Dutch news reports.
 This ensures that the vocabulary is relevant and reflects topics of interest in Dutch society.
 This helps learners acquire more commonly used words and stay updated with news in the Netherlands, Europe, and around the world.

+## User Permissions
+- *Registered Users*: Can add new nouns and verbs to the database.
+- *Guests*: Can search and download all data available in the database.

+## Registration and Feedback
+To gain registered user access, please contact the developer.
+We welcome feedback and suggestions to make this tool more helpful, especially for beginners learning Dutch.